adriankan822/AdrianBSE_Portfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+- Implemented 7-segmented digital display
+- Wired and Connected the display with arduino using breadboard and resistors
+- Ensured that the display can be powered
+- Learned to power breadboard with external battery

 # First Milestone